BNT111 Melanoma Vaccine 2023

 BioNTech retains global commercial rights to BNT111 and is not encumbered by the Pfizer-BioNTech COVID-19 vaccine program.

-BNT111 in combination with Libtayo (cemiplimab) is being studied in patients with anti-PD1-refractory/relapsed unresectable Stage III or IV melanoma.
+BNT111, in combination with Libtayo (cemiplimab), is being studied in patients with anti-PD1-refractory/relapsed unresectable Stage III or IV melanoma.
+Melanoma remains one of the deadliest types of skin cancer, with 5-year survival for Stage IV metastatic disease of about 20%.

 August 29, 2020 - The Phase 1 Lipo-MERIT dose-escalation trial demonstrated a favorable safety profile in 89 patients with advanced melanoma.
 In addition, efficacy analysis of the Lipo-MERIT study in a subset of 42 metastatic melanoma patients previously treated with a checkpoint-inhibitor showed that BNT111 mediated durable responses both as a single agent and in combination with anti-PD-1 antibodies and that durable objective response by BNT111 were associated with activation and strong expansion of tumor-antigen-specific CD4+ and CD8+ T cells.